metarex-media/www-metarex-media/content/docs/specifications/mxf-live-2019.md

 {{< f/message
-    header="MXF-Live-2019"
+    header = "MXF-Live-2019"
-    description="The original parent of MetaRex.
-This spec is out of date." src="/img/dino/mrx-logo-0300.png"
+    description = "The original parent of MetaRex.
+This spec is out of date." src = "/img/dino/mrx-logo-0300.png"
-    class="ui center aligned red message"
+    class = "ui center aligned red message"
 >}}

 <a id="version"></a>